1 Name of Medicine

 Pharmacokinetic parameters.

-Simulated steady state exposures of lenacapavir following recommended dosing regimen in heavily treatment experienced patients with HIV are provided in Table 9.
+Simulated steady state exposures of lenacapavir following recommended dosing regimen in heavily treatment experienced participants with HIV are provided in Table 9.

-Lenacapavir exposures (AUCtau, Cmax and Ctrough) were 28.5% to 84.1% higher in HIV-1 infected, heavily treatment experienced patients as compared to participants without HIV-1 infection based on population PK analysis.
+Lenacapavir exposures after subcutaneous administration were similar between heavily treatment experienced people with HIV-1 and people without HIV-1 infection based on population pharmacokinetics analysis.
+Lenacapavir exposures (AUCtau, Cmax and Ctrough) after oral administration were 28% to 43% higher in subjects with HIV-1 infection who were heavily treatment experienced compared to subjects without HIV-1 infection based on population PK analysis.
+These differences were not considered clinically relevant.

 Distribution.

-Lenacapavir steady state volume of distribution was 976 litres in heavily treatment experienced patients with HIV 1 infection based on population pharmacokinetic analysis.
+Lenacapavir steady state volume of distribution was 976 litres in heavily treatment experienced participants with HIV 1 infection based on population pharmacokinetic analysis.

 Lenacapavir is highly bound to plasma proteins (> 98.5%).